-Mark Ware would like to thank Blind Veterans UK for its support and Brighton Sheet Metal Ltd (B.S.M.) for generously fabricating the exhibition versions of the Braille puzzle shown here.
+Mark would like to thank Blind Veterans UK for its support and Brighton Sheet Metal Ltd (B.S.M.) for generously fabricating the exhibition versions of the Braille puzzle shown here.
 Mark would also like to offer special thanks to Peter Mannering at the Royal London Society for the Blind, for his assistance and expertise.
 Peter saw great potential for the Braille puzzle and developed ways in which it could be also used for the Moon alphabet.
-For more information about the Braille Jigsaw Puzzle, please submit enquiries via the contact section of this website.

-Taking into consideration his own stroke-related memory problems and his friend’s love of jigsaw puzzles, Mark created a series of puzzles for his friend that were designed to prompt alternative ways of accessing memory and problem-solving.
+Taking into consideration his own stroke-related memory problems and his friend’s love of jigsaw puzzles, Mark created a series of puzzles that are designed to prompt alternative pathways for accessing memory and problem-solving.
 Although his friend was not able to calculate using numbers, she had retained the ability to count sequentially.
 Bearing this in mind, the first puzzle contained a number sequence and a series of coloured rows.
-The second version of the puzzle consisted of colour rows only.
+The second version of the puzzle consisted of coloured rows only:

 When Mark and his wife first tried the two puzzles, it took them approximately two minutes to complete the first puzzle and almost seven minutes to complete the second puzzle.
 When the puzzles were presented to Mark’s friend in hospital, something remarkable happened: She completed the first puzzle in approximately 30 seconds and the second puzzle within a couple of minutes.
 Following this, Mark produced more puzzles for his friend that tested other routes to her memory.
-For example, by including names of familiar people and imagery of places she used to regularly visit.
+For example, by including names of familiar people and images of places she visited prior to her brain injury.
 Each time the results were dramatic.
 Thankfully, eventually, Mark’s friend’s memory almost totally recovered and so the need for the memory puzzles ended.
 Mark believes that the memory puzzle concept offers significant potential benefits for other people who suffer memory loss caused by brain injury.
 His hope is to work with the medical profession to develop this work further.
-For more information, please submit enquiries via the contact section of this website.
 Braille Jigsaw Puzzle and Memory Puzzle designs, text, illustrations and photographs copyright Mark Ware 2011.